StrayDogSyn/StrayDogSyn/README.md

 *September 2024*
 - Built a robust JavaScript application to manage content for tabletop game characters.
 Because why not mix code with a bit of geeky nostalgia?

-### General Studies/Associate in Applied Science - Community College of Rhode Island
+### Associate in Applied Science - Community College of Rhode Island
 *September 2020 - Present*
 - Earned 21 credit hours while navigating through challenges, with an additional 30 credits via independent study through the ReEntry Campus Program in RI-DOC.
 I believe that every line of code and every academic challenge is a stepping stone to becoming a better developer.
-I will be completing my degree in Computer Network Technologies Hardware/Software in early 2026.
+I will be completing my degree in Computer Network Technologies majoring in Hardware/Software, early 2026.

 ## 🌟 Projects

-### **🚀 Stray Dog Syndications LLC Homepage**
+### **🚀 StrayDog Syndications LLC Homepage**
-- **Platform:** WordPress
+- **Platform:** Wix / WordPress
 - **Highlights:** Developed a professional digital presence that not only looks sharp but also captures the spirit of a brand ready to make its mark in a noisy digital world.

 ### **💻 Learner Files Repository**